How to Recover Files Deleted from the Recycle Bin

 3. Search for lost files

 Click the Search for lost data button to start scanning the disk for deleted files.
 A progress bar located at the top of the application shows the current status of the scan.
-You have the flexibility to pause and resume the scan at your convenience.
+You have the flexibility to pause and resume the scan at your convenience, as well as preview files while the scan is active.
+When you’re ready to explore all the found data, click Review found items.

 Search for lost files